fahdfareed/Twitter-Sentiment-Analysis/README.md

 # Sentimental Analysis for the Tweets of the President of Unites States.
 In this project I use Google's NLP API and Twitter API to get an analysis of what the sentiment of the president of the United State is given his declining popularity.
 Essentially we will get the top Tweets from the Twitter API and then analyze how the president currently feel.

-With every tweet we will then do a query search with the name of the President or some other parameter and compare the trends of how the people's reaction is to the President after the tweet.
+With every tweet we will then do a query search with the name of the President or some other parameter and compare the trends of how the people's reaction is to the President.

 ### User Stories